 Heron’s Key and Penrose Harbor have also taken specific steps to increase protection for those that we serve against this virus.
 The precautions listed below remain in effect for Heron’s Key and Penrose Harbor.

-- In-person indoor sponsored activities for residents are currently suspended; residents are encouraged to participate in programs and events spanning the 7-elements of Wellness through creative on-line videos, webinars and virtual meetings.
+- In-person indoor sponsored activities for residents have resumed and are limited to 50% of room capacity with social distancing guidelines in effect; residents are encouraged to continue to participate in programs and events spanning the 7-elements of Wellness through creative on-line videos, webinars and virtual meetings.

-- Salon services for residents have resumed; the salon is providing service to one resident at a time.
+- Salon services for residents have resumed; the salon is providing service to two residents at a time.

-- All essential employees at Heron’s Key are screened at the Concierge Desk using Washington Department of Health recommended health questions.
-All employees are required to have their temperature taken upon arrival to campus.
+- All essential employees and visitors to Heron’s Key are screened at the Concierge Desk using Washington Department of Health recommended health questions.
+All employees and visitors are required to have their temperature taken upon arrival to campus.
 Should a fever be exhibited they will not be permitted to enter further into the building.

-- All employees are required to wear a mask while on duty; residents are required to wear a mask when outside of their apartment/cottage home and when staff members are providing service in their home.
+- All employees and visitors are required to wear a mask while at Heron’s Key; residents are required to wear a mask when outside of their apartment/cottage home and when staff members are providing service in their home.

 - All deliveries to Heron’s Key are delivered to a single point of entry; Heron’s Key staff or resident volunteers will deliver items to their destination.